 The portable digital pianos can be put on table tops or any stable surfaces.
 You may also convert them into console-style pianos by purchasing matching wooden stands.
 That will give a portable digital piano an upright piano look that can blend in with your home decor.

-Overall, the P45 or P71 is more than sufficient for most beginner or early intermediate players for several years before needing an upgrade.
+Overall, the P143 is more than sufficient for most beginner or early intermediate players for several years before needing an upgrade.

 Yamaha P125 and P121

 The Yamaha P-125 is an upgrade from the P45 both in key action and sound engine.
-Especially, it features a Pure Yamaha CF grand piano sound engine with damper resonance.
+It especially features a Pure Yamaha CF grand piano sound engine with damper resonance.

 In addition, the P125 comes with